vonvoo/docs/docs/source/communication continued.rst

 Other Communication Apps
 ------------

-Consider changing other communication apps to using this *Primary Virtual Phone Number*, like WhatsApp.
+Consider changing other communication apps to using this *Primary Virtual Phone Number*, like WhatsApp - Note: not compatible with *TextNow*.

 .. note::
    The ability to quickly and securely switch to another smartphone or SIM/cell provider, without losing access to your people and stuff, is incredibly powerful.